 While there’s plenty of reasons to visit Cabarrus County, NC (hello, Charlotte Motor Speedway!), the reason for my last visit was out of my comfort zone.
 A confessed indoor girl, I wanted to get down and dirty on the farm – literally.
-With a farm to table renaissance all over the country, I also was ready to find out more about the new-age farmers popping up and why they’re changing professions.
+With a farm to table renaissance all over the country, I also was ready to find out more about agriculture in Cabarrus County, NC, and the new-age farmers popping up – and why they’re changing professions.

-So, curiosity got the best of me at Travel Media Showcase 2017.
+So, curiosity got the best of me.
 That curiosity turned into a deeper love of farming and what it means for future growers.
 Here’s how Cabarrus County is reaping the benefits for its residents.

 What I adored most was seeing the passion for food prevalent in both the students and instructors.
 I had a chance to chat with a couple of the students and the running theme was that they began cooking at home and fell in love with it.